DragonSenses/visionize/architectural-decision-log.md

   const selectionCount: number = 9;

-  // Fetch images with useEffect useEffect(() => {
+  // Use useEffect hook to fetch images on component mount useEffect(() => {
     // Fetch images from collection 317099, curated by Unsplash Editorial const fetchImages = async () => {